 Why is it needed?

-A rising number of our children are finding elements of life and school environment overwhelming, our safe space will help them learn to Increase their coping skills, by creating a sensory room with calming atmosphere and specialist equipment to create the right level of sensory input to influence the children’s mood and stress levels leading to better mental health for the children and reduced stress for their families.
+Many of our children are finding elements of life and school environment overwhelming, by creating a safe space we can better encourage children to develope coping skills.
+A sensory room with calming atmosphere and specialist equipment to create the right level of sensory input to influence the children’s mood and stress levels leading to better mental health for the children and reduced stress for their families.

 Why help us?

 Without your help it will take many years for us to raise enough money to implement an effective sensory space but we have a rising number of children who desperately need that help now.
 I am a stay at home Mum with a vision to create the best possible learning environment for all the children at Flixton Primary school, I chair the PTA charity where many like minded parents work together to achieve the best for everyone’s kids.
-This project will help those who are struggling the most emotionally, mentally and educationally.
+This project will help every child but particularly those who are struggling the most emotionally, mentally and educationally.
 We believe that by teaching the children how to regulate their emotions we will have less disruptions in class benefitting all the children’s learning environment and instead of these children constantly being disciplined, we will use the sensory therapy to teach mindfulness skills.
 Once that child has learned the ability to regulate their emotions the time can be restricted to 5-10 minutes and learning can resume much more quickly.

 What else will we achieve?